officialshivansh26/Web_Tech_FInal_Project/README.md

-#StyleSuggest
+# StyleSuggest

-##clone the repository
+## Clone the repository
+To clone the repository, run the following command:

 git clone https://github.com/officialshivansh26/Web_Tech_FInal_Project

-##Steps to run
+## Steps to Run
-1. Run the index.html file using VS Code Golive feature
+1. Run the `index.html` file using the VS Code Go Live feature.
-2. Run the app.js file in video playback folder using nodemon app.js
+2. Navigate to the `video playback` folder and run the `app.js` file using nodemon: nodemon app.js
-3. Run the ML Model
+3. Run the ML model.
-4. Run the index.js file using nodemon index.js
+4. Run the `index.js` file using nodemon:
-5. You are good to go
+5. You are good to go!